-- Primary port (Ethernet port or aggregate port) can be configured with a BackupLink backup port; moreover, this backup port and primary port cannot be the same port; - A port can only belong to one BackupLink group; a backup port can only taken as the backup port of one primary port; one primary port can not belong to other BackupLink groups; - Any port within the BackupLink group cannot be a member of the aggregate ports.
-Aggregate port and physical port, physical port and physical ports, aggregate port and aggregate port can become the members of BackupLink group. - BackupLink primary port and backup port may be different in type; they may be Fast Ethernet ports, Gigabit ports or aggregate ports, but both must have similar features.
+- Primary port (Ethernet port or aggregation port) can be configured with a BackupLink backup port; moreover, this backup port and primary port cannot be the same port; - A port can only belong to one BackupLink group; a backup port can only taken as the backup port of one primary port; one primary port can not belong to other BackupLink groups; - Any port within the BackupLink group cannot be a member of the aggregate ports.
+Aggregation port and physical port, physical port and physical ports, aggregation port and aggregation port can become the members of BackupLink group. - BackupLink primary port and backup port may be different in type; they may be Fast Ethernet ports, Gigabit ports or aggregation ports, but both must have similar features.
 Thus, When the primary port fails, the backup port can forward its data traffic in similar way; - VLAN load balancing and BackupLink preemption functions cannot be used simultaneously.

-2.2 BackupLink Configuration Tasks
+1.6 BackupLink Configuration Tasks